OpReportISIS/TwitterApps/TwitterLinkExtractor/README.txt

    NOTE:
-   If both "-d" and "-n" are not set, the script will return no more than the max. number of links set in Step#3: default_max_links
+   If both "-d" and "-n" are not set, the script will return no more than the maximum number of links set in 3.i: default_max_links

 ii.
 From an input file
     Other parameters stated in 4.i. are also supported (except -u)